 Take the time to read the information on the course page, so you know what to expect.
 Please contact 1300 82 33 87 (8.30am – 5.00pm, Monday – Friday) if you need help.

 Step 1: Prepare your documents

 You will need to get a few things ready to submit along with your application.

 Check for any course-specific requirements (these will be listed on your course page).
 Some courses may also ask for additional information as part of the application.
 These could include:

 - attending an interview

-If you are applying for a course that has a blended learning component, you will need to check the technical requirements.
-These are the suggested system and software requirements to ensure you have the best possible experience accessing our eLearning environment.
+If you are applying for a course that has an eLearning component, you will need to check the software requirements.
+Having these systems and software installed will ensure you have the best possible experience accessing our eLearning environment.

 - green Medicare card